Kiawah people

-The Kiawah were a constituent group of the Cusabo people, an alliance of indigenous groups in lowland regions of the coastal region of what became Charleston, South Carolina.
-When English colonists arrived and settled on the Ashley River, the neighboring Kiawah were friendly.
+The Kiawah were a tribe of Cusabo people, an alliance of Indigenous groups in lowland regions of the coastal region by Charleston, South Carolina.

+When English colonists arrived and settled on the Ashley River, the Kiawah were friendly.

-The Kiawah and the Etiwan tribe were the two principle Cusabo tribes close to the Charleston Harbor.
+The Kiawah and the Etiwan tribe were the two principal Cusabo tribes close to the Charleston Harbor.
 While some other South Carolinian lowland tribes were not consistently associated with the Cusabo, the Kiawah were consistently a part of the Cusabo.
-The first record of Kiawah Cusabo alliance membership was in a 1707 agreement, in which the Kiawah was assuredly mentioned.
-However, by 1682, disease and warfare is said to have reduced Kiawah numbers to about 160.
+The first record of Kiawah Cusabo alliance membership was in a 1707 agreement, in which the Kiawah were mentioned.

-Cultural Features

-Geography
+Territory

-The Kiawah lived on or near the Ashley River from 1598-1682 and then on Kiawah Island from 1682-1695.
+The Kiawah lived on or near the Ashley River from 1598 to 1682 and then on Kiawah Island from 1682 to 1695.
 Though the location of this is now unknown, the Kiawah were granted a land request for a reservation south of the Combahee River.